jscs-dev/node-jscs/README.md

 Type: `Boolean` or `String`

-Values: `true` or `onevar`
+Values: `true` or `"onevar"`

-if `requireMultipleVarDecl` defined as a `boolean` value, it will report only consecutive vars, if, on the other hand, value equals to `onevar` string, `requireMultipleVarDecl` will allow only one `var` per function scope.
+if `requireMultipleVarDecl` defined as a `true` value, it will report only consecutive vars, if, on the other hand, value equals to `"onevar"` string, `requireMultipleVarDecl` will allow only one `var` per function scope.

 JSHint: [`onevar`](http://jshint.com/docs/options/#onevar)